luisarizmendi/rhde-aap-gitops-demo/docs/s7-custom-offline-onboarding.md

   >
   >  Do not forget to include the application container images when you paste the list of Microshift images

+  >**Note**
+  >
+  > The step where you get the latest images with the `Get list of Microshift offline images` Job is missing in the section video.
+I was using the latest images but I forgot to show how to run the Job and copy paste the right images in the image definition...sorry :-(

 6. It's time to create the image, if you want to show that the GitOps approach with the webhook is working, just change something in the definion (add the `tcpdump` package for example).
 Same that it happened in previous section, that change will trigger a Workflow in AAP that will generate the image.

   >**Note**